dashu2410/HiringChallenges/DataEngineering/README.md

-## ReactJS challenge assignments for Wealth42
+## Data Engineering challenge assignments for Wealth42

 ### Introduction
 The goal of this challenge is to test your familiarity with concepts in *Python and Data Engineering*.